the-trek-brief/the-trek-brief.github.io/_treks/ausangate.md

 ## Getting there

-Acclimatise in Cusco.Give yourself time to explore the city, then use it as a base for acclimatisation hikes such as Rainbow Mountain or Palcoyo.
+Acclimatise in Cusco.
+Give yourself time to explore the city, then use it as a base for acclimatisation hikes such as Rainbow Mountain or Palcoyo.
 If you are reasonably fit, allow at least two days at altitude before starting Ausangate.
 The trek begins above **4,300 m / 14,000 ft**.

 **Cusco to Tinki:**